 INTERMEDIARIES NOT TO BE LIABLE IN CERTAIN CASES

-(b) upon receiving actual knowledge, or on being notified by the appropriate Government or its agency that any information, data or communication link residing in or connected to a computer resource controlled by the intermediary is being used to commit the unlawful act, the intermediary fails to expeditiously remove or disable access to that material on that resource without vitiating the evidence in any manner.
+The provisions of sub-section (1) shall not apply if the intermediary has conspired or abetted or aided or induced, whether by threats or promise or otherwise in the commission of the unlawful act; or if upon receiving actual knowledge, or on being notified by the appropriate Government or its agency that any information, data or communication link residing in or connected to a computer resource controlled by the intermediary is being used to commit the unlawful act, the intermediary fails to expeditiously remove or disable access to that material on that resource without vitiating the evidence in any manner.

 Aashutosh Sampat, Radhika Agarwal and Nishant Prasad, ‘Liability Of E-Commerce Companies As Intermediaries In India’ (CFO India, 8 February 2018) <https://www.cfo-india.in/article/2018/02/08/liability-e-commerce-companies-intermediaries-india> accessed 8 June 2019